percona/cloud-tools/doc/Agent.rst

 To install using the :command:`apt` manager:

-1. Add Percona package key to :command:`apt` using the following command:
+1. Add Percona package key to :command:`apt`:

    ::